Quick Answer

 - Within a rank, allowed claims share pro rata

-- The APR is enforced at plan confirmation in any cramdown (a non-consensual confirmation over a dissenting class's objection)
+- The APR is enforced at plan confirmation in a cramdown; it is not the source of the general waterfall ordering

 The practical effect: a junior class cannot retain or receive anything under a plan unless every dissenting senior class is paid in full.
 This is the single sentence that controls the math of nearly every Chapter 11 plan negotiation.